uptane/deployment-considerations/repositories.md

 # Setting up Uptane repositories

-This page outlines recommended procedures for the one-time operations that an OEM and its suppliers MUST perform when they set up Uptane for the first time.
+This page outlines recommended procedures for the one-time operations that an OEM and its suppliers SHOULD perform when they set up Uptane for the first time.
 In particular, they SHOULD correctly configure the director and image repositories, as well as the time server, so that the impact of a repository / server compromise is limited to as few ECUs as possible.

 ## Secure Source of Time